 WISER (Wireless Information System for Emergency Responders) is a system designed to assist emergency responders in hazardous material incidents.
 Developed by the National Library of Medicine, WISER provides a wide range of information on hazardous substances, including substance identification support, physical characteristics, human health information, and containment and suppression guidance.

-WISER is available as a standalone application on Microsoft Windows PCs, Apple's iOS devices (iPhone, iPad, and iPod touch), Google Android devices, BlackBerry devices (internet connectivity required), Windows Mobile devices, and Palm OS PDAs.
+WISER is available as a standalone application on Microsoft Windows PCs, Apple's iOS devices (iPhone, iPad, and iPod touch), and Google Android devices.
 Download it for free!

 WebWISER is also available!
 When an Internet connection is available, access the same WISER functionality with your web browser.
-Support for PDA-based browsers, including BlackBerry, is included.
+Support for mobile device browsers is included.

-- Intuitive, simple, and logical user interface developed by working with experienced emergency responders
+- Intuitive, simple, logical user interface developed by working with experienced first responders

 WISER System Concept

 The WISER system concept is designed to work in a standalone or connected mode.
 The end user device is preloaded with the most critical information.
-At the scene, a wireless network sends new information between handhelds and routes requests for more information.
-If a wireless connection is not available, the handheld device still has full functionality with access to the critical local data available on the device.
+At the scene, a wireless network can be leveraged for protective distance mapping and external information (e.g. external reference links).
+If a wireless connection is not available, the device still has full functionality with access to the critical local data available on the device.

 Substance ID Support